Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/cellunsupporteddataexception/cellunsupporteddataexception/_index.md

 ---
 title: CellUnsupportedDataException
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/cellunsupporteddataexception/cellunsupporteddataexception/
+url: /php-java/aspose.slides/cellunsupporteddataexception/cellunsupporteddataexception/
 ---

-## CellUnsupportedDataException() function
+## CellUnsupportedDataException()  constructor

  Initializes a new instance of the  CellUnsupportedDataException class.

-### Result
-CellUnsupportedDataException

 ---

-## CellUnsupportedDataException(String message) function
+## CellUnsupportedDataException(String message)  constructor

  Initializes a new instance of the  CellUnsupportedDataException class with a specified error message.